Bowarc/storage_server/readme.md

-# Simple server that stores data
+# Simple storage server with a wasm front end

-My goal was to make something like [transfer.sh](https://transfer.sh/) (which is probably down atm) or [wetransfer](https://wetransfer.com/)
+## Goal

+The goal of this project is to make a db-like local storage system for files.

+It does not implement any security as it's not designed to be facing the user directly

-// Compressed Delivery Network :D
+// Compressed data node :D

 ## Status

 - Backend
     It works well.
-    I think cleanup is needed in the cache management code.
+    Streaming compression and decompression makes it really fast and efficient

     Routes are ugly but eh, it works
     I think logs are bad, and it needs better failure management